drand/drand/README.md

 `dist_key.public` is the distributed key generated once the DKG phase completed, and `<address>` is the address of one drand node.
 By default, drand contacts the remote node **over TLS**.
 If the remote node is not using encrypted communications, then you can pass the `--insecure` flag.
+If the remote node is using a self signed certificate for example, you can use the `--tls-cert` option to specify the custom certificate.

 The output will have the following JSON format:
 ```json